cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     cctools_debug_config_file("my.debug.log");
     ```

-The `all` flag causes debug messages from every subsystem called by TaskVine
+The `all` flag causes debug messages from every subsystem called by taskvine
 to be printed.
 More information about the debug flags are
 [here](api/html/debug_8h.html).